Vinland sagas: Geographical locations

 The veracity of the sagas was supported by the discovery and excavation of a Viking Age settlement in Newfoundland, Canada.
-Research done in the early 1960s by Norwegian explorer Helge Ingstad and his wife, archaeologist Anne Stine Ingstad, identified this settlement located at what is now the L'Anse aux Meadows National Historic Site of Canada.
+Research done in the early 1960s by Norwegian explorer Helge Ingstad and his wife, archaeologist Anne Stine Ingstad, identified this settlement located at what is now the L'Anse aux Meadows National Historic Site of Canada, dating approximately 1000 A.D.